aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/pdfsaveoptions/openhyperlinksinnewwindow/_index.md

 Note that if this option is set to `true` hyperlinks can't work in some PDF readers e.g. Chrome, Firefox.

-JavaScript actions are prohibited by PDF/A compliance. `false` will be used automatically when saving to PDF/A.
+JavaScript actions are prohibited by PDF/A-1 and PDF/A-2 compliance. `false` will be used automatically when saving to PDF/A-1 and PDF/A-2.

 ### Examples